 Error Description | Error Code | Action to Resolve |

-Campaign Attributes do not match website and/or sample message content. | 601 |
+Campaign Attributes do not match the website and/or sample message content. | 601 |

-Please re-create the campaign making sure to select the correct campaign and content attributes under campaign and content attributes.
+Please re-create the campaign, making sure to select the correct campaign and content attributes under campaign and content attributes.
 Currently, these fields are not editable in existing campaigns.
 Example: If a customer selects "no" for the embedded link, but the sample content provided clearly shows links.
 They will need to resubmit their campaign with "yes" selected for the embedded link. |

 Inaccurate Registration.
-Inconsistency between sample message and use-case. | 602 |
+Inconsistency between the sample message and the use case. | 602 |

 Ensure that the selected use case is consistent with the sample messages.
 Example: If they select charity as their use case but are sending appointment reminders, they would be rejected.
 They either need to update their sample messages or change their use case to better align with the content they are sending. |

 Inaccurate Registration.
-Inconsistency between website, brand name, and/or sample messages or inconsistent sample messages. | 603 |
+Inconsistency between the website, brand name, and/or sample messages, or inconsistent sample messages. | 603 |

 Ensure that the content on the website, sample messages, and brand are all consistent.
 Example: If the Brand name is ABC Physicians, they would be rejected if they had sample content sent out regarding sales for a clothing shop, or had a website for a marketing firm.
 A good example would be the brand ABC Physicians, sending appointment reminders, and a link to their practice's webpage. |

-Opt-in message/Confirmation MT must contain brand name, HELP, opt-out, message frequency and associated fees disclosures.
-Opt-out message must contain brand name and indicate that no further messages will be sent.
-HELP message must contain brand name and contain support contact (email, phone number, or support website). |
+Opt-in message/Confirmation MT must contain brand name, HELP, opt-out, message frequency, and associated fees disclosures.
+The opt-out message must contain the brand name and indicate that no further messages will be sent.
+HELP message must contain the brand name and support contact (email, phone number, or support website). |

 611